MistaAsh/Smart-Contracts/README.md

 # Smart-Contracts
-Collecting of smart contracts written for practice
+Collection of smart contracts written for practice